This article was originally published on Nov. 13, 2019. It was updated on Nov. 5, 2020.

 Once a shopper lands on their potential purchase, make sure your call-to-action (CTA) is clear as day.
 People need to know how to complete a sale — try for almost too obvious.
 Your CTA should use unambiguous terms like “Add to Cart” or “Purchase.”
-This isn’t the time for humorous copy or trying to include clever phrases for a purchase button (we’ll touch more on humor later).
+This isn’t the time for humorous copy or trying to include clever phrases on your purchase button (we’ll touch more on humor later).

 2. Highlight your best-selling products

 When optimizing a site for impulse shoppers, you want to create an effortless experience, which is also a good practice to target really any shopper.
-For most established eCommerce retailers, you likely know which of your products are best sellers and why.
+For more established eCommerce retailers, you likely know which of your products are best sellers and why.